Comparisons, guides, and ideas for developers who live in the terminal.

 Real-world Tailscale gotchas on AWS: MagicDNS failures, subnet routing surprises, ACL lockouts, and the fixes that actually work.

-What the MCP server actually exposes - 99 tools across 16 areas, the safety hints, the profile presets, and how to install it in Claude Code, Cursor, or anything else that speaks MCP.
+What the MCP server actually exposes - 89 tools across the Tailscale v2 API surface, the safety hints, the profile presets, and how to install it in Claude Code, Cursor, or anything else that speaks MCP.

 Terraform is under the BSL and owned by IBM.
 CloudFormation has zero licensing risk, managed state, and day-one AWS support.
 The trade-off has flipped.